pkpkpk/cljs-node-io/docs/fs.md

 # cljs-node-io.fs
  The fs namespace is a convenience wrapper around the node file system module.

++ all functions will throw immediately if given the wrong type.
+This is a different class of error vs. an actual IO exception, which may be handled differently

 + Predicates
-  - Sync predicates do not throw, return false when there is an Error
+  - Sync predicates do not on op errors, return false
   - Async predicates return chans that receive false on err.
 These channels only receive booleans.